 07. Online branding

 Online branding refers to the way in which a company positions itself in the marketplace using websites, social media platforms and anything that takes place on the internet.
 With this in mind, your online branding efforts must be consistent and in-line with your brand identity.
+Online branding may also be referred to as digital branding or internet branding.

 Whether this means the specific website design approach you take, the style of your email marketing campaigns or even the domain name you use, they must all carry the same brand persona in order for customers to recognize your brand and get the same kind of experience—even online.